th3mon/resort-spot/AI.md

 would require changing the in-memory state from a set of cabana IDs to a reservation record map.

+The assistant helped implement the frontend map and booking flow milestones:

+- Rendered the interactive resort map from `GET /api/map` data.
+- Used visual assets from `public/assets/` for cabanas, paths, pools, chalets, and empty tiles.
+- Added a map legend and clear visual states for available and reserved cabanas.
+- Added the booking panel, booking form validation, confirmation feedback, and unavailable cabana feedback.
+- Refined UI behavior with close and cancel actions, auto-close feedback, scroll handling on small screens, and entry/exit animations.
+- Moved map-related components into `components/map/` and booking panel files into `components/map/booking-panel/`.
+- Added BEM-style class names for easier component inspection.

+The assistant helped add testing and stabilization work for `0.7.0`:

+- Installed and configured Vitest, React Testing Library, and Playwright.
+- Added unit tests for domain functions, utilities, API helpers, and map components.
+- Added component tests for the booking panel and resort map client.
+- Added Route Handler tests for core API behavior.
+- Added Playwright E2E coverage for startup, booking flow, mobile behavior, and alternative input files.
+- Kept E2E tests outside `npm run check:all` because browser tests are slower and require Playwright browser installation.

+The assistant helped prepare submission documentation for `0.8.0`:

+- Updated README instructions for setup, startup, tests, trade-offs, and submission checks.
+- Maintained this `AI.md` file with the tools, prompts, process, and human oversight used during development.
+- Generated `screenshot.png` from the running application.

 ## Project Conventions Captured During AI Work

 The user clarified several preferences during implementation: